Settings

 Max connections per host

-This parameter specifies the maximum number of connections per host, designed to reduce the load on the site when scraping information from it.
-In fact, specifying this parameter allows you to control the number of requests at one moment, for each specific domain.
-Enabling this parameter applies to the task; if you run several tasks simultaneously with the same thread config, the limit will be counted for all tasks.
+This parameter indicates the maximum number of connections per host, intended to reduce the load on a site when parsing information from it.
+Essentially, specifying this parameter allows controlling the number of requests at one moment for each specific domain.
+Enabling this parameter applies to the task; if you run several tasks simultaneously with the same thread config, the limit will be calculated for all tasks.

-By default, this parameter is set to 0, i.e., disabled.
+By default, this parameter has a value of 0, i.e., it is disabled.

 Reuse proxy between retries

-This setting disables the uniqueness check for the proxy for each attempt, and the proxy ban will also not work.
-This, in turn, means the possibility of using 1 proxy for all attempts.
+This setting disables the proxy uniqueness check for each retry, and proxy banning will also not work.
+This, in turn, means the ability to use 1 proxy for all retries.

 This parameter is recommended to be enabled, for example, in cases where it is planned to use 1 proxy, where the output IP changes with each connection.